iterative/dvc.org/content/docs/user-guide/contributing/blog.md

 ### Adding images

+> 🙏 Please, be sensible about image size you are about to commit, run some
+> online image optimizer.
+Huge images pollute Git index, slow down `git clone`,
+> deployment, and other operations with the repository.

+The original image should be 2x height and width of the one you want to see on the screen to look sharp.
 To add images, put them into `static/uploads` and reference like this:

 ```md
 ![](/uploads/images/2020-02-10/image.png)